7Amin/7Amin.github.io/_site/publication/will_construction_predicting_heterogeneous.md

-<title>Deep Learning Prediction of Heat Propagation on 2-D Domain via Numerical Solution - Amin’s Personal Website</title>
+<title>Will There Be A Construction?
+Predicting Road Constructions Based On Heterogeneous Spatiotemporal Data - Amin’s Personal Website</title>